rednokay/bin/README.md

 ## vidsAndPics

 Simple tool that crawls folders and gives some simple data on the image and video composition inside that folder and its sub-folders.

+## startmatlab

+Adapts selinux in order to make Matlab work and start Matlab aferwards.